 Create a Crisis Management Plan

 What occurs during the first hour of a crisis often provides the best opportunity for control of the situation to minimize injuries, minimize the impact on the market and vendors, and build the market’s credibility as a responsible organization.
 With that in mind, let’s build your market’s crisis management plan.
 Complete each question and then combine all into a completed plan that will map out how your market will respond to a crisis.
+You will turn in both this brainstorming document as well as your completed plan for review.

 Anticipate: